 For sophomores and juniors with a strong research profile intent on a STEM-field research career.

 For STEM-field PhD students with evidence of exceptional creativity, broad understanding, and potential for innovative research.

 For postgraduates dedicated to finding creative solutions to the world's greatest challenges to pursue a graduate degree at Stanford University.

 For postgraduates to pursue a year-long professional placement that introduces them immersively to an Asian language and culture.

 For postgraduates positioned to become leaders in their fields to pursue a graduate degree at any university in the U.K.

-For postgraduates positioned to become leaders in their fields to pursue a graduate degree in Ireland.
+For postgraduates positioned to become leaders in their fields to pursue a one-year graduate degree in Ireland.

 |NIH Undergraduate Scholarship|

 Support and extensive professional research training for undergraduates who are firmly committed to careers in biomedical, behavioral, and social science health-related research.

 |NSF Graduate Research Fellowship Program|